 What happens to my card if I withdraw from the GSD?

-You must turn in your card to Student Services.
+You must turn in your card to the Office of Student Affairs.
 Your ID number, computer account, and access to the building will be disabled.

 What happens to my card when I take a Leave of Absence?